 No securities are being offered or sold pursuant to this non-offering preliminary prospectus.
-This prospectus (the "Prospectus") qualifies the distribution of 540,484 common shares (the "Qualifying Shares") in the capital of Avicanna Inc. ("Avicanna" or the "Corporation") and 270,242 common share purchase warrants of Avicanna (the "Qualifying Warrants" and, together with the Qualifying Shares, the "Qualifying Securities").
-Each Qualifying Warrant entitles the holder to acquire one common share (a "Common Share") in the capital of the Corporation (each such acquired Common Share, a "Warrant Share") for a period of 24 months from the Closing Date (as defined herein) at a price of \$10.00 per Warrant Share.
-The Qualifying Securities will be issuable for no additional consideration upon automatic exercise of 540.484 previously issued special warrants of the Corporation (the "Special Warrants").
-On December 13, 2018 (the "Closing Date"), Avicanna issued 540,484 Special Warrants (the "Offering") at a price of \$8.00 per Special Warrant (the "Offering Price") to purchasers in Ontario, Alberta, and British Columbia (the "Qualifying Jurisdictions"), the United States and certain other jurisdictions agreed to by the Corporation and the Agents (as defined herein) pursuant to an agency agreement dated December 13, 2018 (the "Agency Agreement") entered into among the Corporation and Sprott Private Wealth LP ("Sprott"), as lead agent on behalf of a syndicate of agents, including Paradigm Capital Inc. and Interward Asset Management Ltd. (collectively, with Sprott, the "Agents").
-See "Plan of Distribution".
+This Prospectus (as defined herein) qualifies the distribution of a minimum of 540,484 and up to a maximum 2,000,000 common shares (the "Qualifying Shares") in the capital of Avicanna Inc. ("Avicanna", "us", "we" or the "Corporation") and a minimum of 270,242 and up to a maximum of 1,000,000 common share purchase warrants of Avicanna (the "Qualifying Warrants" and, together with the Qualifying Shares, the "Qualifying Securities").
+Each Qualifying Warrant shall entitle the holder to acquire one common share (a "Common Share") in the capital of Avicanna (each such acquired Common Share, a "Warrant Share") for a period of 24 months from the respective Closing Date (as defined herein) at a price of \$10.00 per Warrant Share.

+First Closing, the "Offering") at a price of \$8.00 per Special Warrant (the "Offering Price") to purchasers in Ontario, Alberta, and British Columbia (the "Qualifying Jurisdictions"), the United States and certain other jurisdictions agreed to by the Corporation and the Agents (as defined herein) pursuant to an agency agreement dated December 13, 2018 and amended March 13, 2019 (the "Agency Agreement") among the Corporation and Sprott Capital Partners LP ("Sprott"), as lead agent and with Paradigm Capital Inc., (the "Agents").
+See "Avicanna - Our History - Special Warrant Financing" and "Plan of Distribution".